SAP-docs/btp-business-application-studio/docs/Working_in_the_Dev_Space_Manager_ad40d52.md

 2. Click *Create Dev Space*.
 3. Enter a name for the dev space.
 4. Select the relevant application type.
-5.  \(Optional\) Select the relevant additional extensions to enhance your space.
+5.  \(Optional\) Select the relevant additional extensions to enhance your space. \(Don't worry, you can add extensions to your dev space later, see below.\)
 6. Click *Create Dev Space*.

     > ### Note: